 Yellowfin Ahi Tuna

 Though you can find many types of tuna in Playa Potrero and Playa Flamingo, yellowfin tuna are the most popular.
-They are also abundant near the Catalina Islands.
-Keep an eye out for dolphins — chances are, there are yellowfins nearby!
+The season has gone from two months out of the year to year-round, and while you can catch them both inshore and offshore, the real action is offshore.
+Yellowfin tuna are also abundant near the Catalina Islands.
+Keep an eye out for spinner dolphins pods — chances are, there are yellowfins nearby!

 Dorado (Mahi-Mahi)

-Dorado (more commonly known as mahi-mahi) is a popular catch in Playa Flamingo and Playa Potrero during the rainy season from May to October.
-You will have the best chance of catching mahi-mahi on an inshore fishing charter.
+Dorado (more commonly known as mahi-mahi) is a popular catch in Playa Flamingo and Playa Potrero during the rainy season from May to October, though it can be caught year-round.
+You can catch mahi-mahi inshore or offshore, but you will have the best luck offshore.

 Roosterfish